Our Security Guard Course is specifically designed for individuals who are new to the security industry and seeking to acquire a NSW Security Licence.

 The LNN, language, literacy and numeracy skills test evaluates the capacity of individuals to comprehend and analyze daily scenarios, including professional duties.
 It surmises that different training avenues and actual occurrences greatly affect a person’s capability to read, write, converse, and perform mathematical operations for common life.
 Prior to beginning face to face security training programs, the test necessitates exercises and quizzes.

-In order to commence the Security Guard course and apply for a NSW Security Licence, applicants must be 18 years of age or older, an Australian or New Zealand citizen, a permanent Australian resident, or a holder of a visa that permits them to work in Australia (excluding student, student dependent, or working holiday visas).
+In order to commence the Security Guard course and apply for a NSW Security Licence, applicants must be 18 years of age or older, an Australian or New Zealand citizen, or a permanent Australian resident.
 Those with a criminal record should contact us to determine if they meet the qualifications for a security licence.

 Prior to commencement of the Security Licence Course, you must first obtain the HLTAID011 First Aid Certificate.